Introduction

 But what if you're writing a complex query with multiple lines?
 It would work perfectly, but your code's readability could be compromised.
 In this "/application/sql" folder

-files, then pass its path to Dao::find()
+you can store your .sql files, then pass its path to Dao::find():

 ->find("foo/bar");